-We use a wide range of sources and approaches to find citations, for example using combinations of your business information (business name, phone number, zipcode and address) to locate citations.
+A wide range of sources and approaches are used to find citations — for example, using combinations of your business information (business name, phone number, zip code and address) to locate citations.

-Through this process we gather a large selection of citations.
-Many of these will be correct, but some are not.
-Some will be citations for businesses with similar names or sister-stores in the same town (e.g. there are over 50 Starbucks' in Chicago).
+This comprehensive approach enables us to gather a large selection of citations — the great majority of which will be correct.
+Some will be citations for businesses with similar names or sister-stores in the same town (e.g. there are over 50 Starbucks stores in Chicago).

 How does Citation Tracker validate citations?

-We want to confirm that the citations we show you are for the correct business and location.
-We do this using a validation process:
+A validation process is used by us to confirm that the citations we show you are for the correct business and location:

-1) We check for the presence of the business name on the page.
-If we find your business name on the page, and it passes our percentage match level (see below) then we return this citation in your report
+1. We check for the presence of the business name on the page.
+If your business name is found and it passes our percentage match level (see below), then we return this citation in your report.

-2) We check for zipcode or phone number on the page
+2. We check for the zip code (postcode) or phone number on the page.

-If we are not able to find or match your business on the page, we then check to see if we can find your zipcode (aka postal code) and phone number.
-If we identify your zipcode and phone number are present then we return this citation in your report.
+If we cannot find or match your business on the page, we attempt to find your zip code and phone number — if these are present, then we return this citation in your report.

-Because some citation sites have your business name written differently, and may have you listed at an old address with a different phone number, this validation process is quite complex.
+Since some citation sites have your business name written differently (and may have you listed at an old address with a different phone number), this validation process is quite complex.

 The Percentage Match Algorithm

-We use a small algorithm to determine a percentage match for your business on a web page.
-If the percentage match is high enough then we return that citation in your report.
-If it isn't a high enough match then we discard that page and don't show it on your report.
+We use a small algorithm to determine a percentage match for your business on a web page, which will dictate whether this citation is returned in your report.
+If the match isn't high enough, then we simply discard that page and don't show it on your report.

-We set this percentage level high enough to filter out incorrect matches.
-However, it sometimes also removes correct citations.
-We constantly monitor the percentage level to ensure it's set at the optimum level, but getting it right for every business and every citation is an impossible challenge.
-Unfortunately it's not an exact science (we wish it was!)
+This percentage level is set high enough to filter out incorrect matches, however, it sometimes also removes correct citations.
+We constantly monitor the level to ensure it's set at the optimum mark, but getting it right for every business and every citation is, unfortunately, an impossible challenge.

 Managing and cleaning your reports

-Because we know that the Citation finding process isn't perfect, we provide tools within Citation Tracker that enable you to manage and clean up your reports:
+To help with the Citation-finding process, we've provided the following tools within Citation Tracker that let you manage and clean up your reports:

-Remove citations: you can remove citations by checking the checkbox of every citation you'd like to remove, and then selecting 'Archive' from the checkbox dropdown at the top of the report.
-This removes them from the white-label reports and scores.
+- Remove citations: Citations can be removed by ticking the checkbox of each chosen citation, and then selecting 'Archive' from the checkbox dropdown at the top of the report — this removes them from the white-label reports and scores.

-Add citations: you can add missing citations to your report one by one, or in bulk using a CSV upload
+- Add citations: You can add missing citations to your report individually, or in bulk using a CSV upload.

 Click here to find out how to manage citations in your Citation Tracker report.